 Students enrolled in the Semi-Intensive Beginner classes will be tested on a regular basis to ensure that they reach the expected CEFR level by the end of the program.
 While Ma Classe doesn’t offer any formal examination, we encourage all students interested in having their language skills certified to register for the DELF exam.
 Based on the Common European Framework of Reference for languages, the DELF A1 or A2 (“Diplôme d’Études en Langue française”) are official diplomas delivered by the French Ministry of Education and recognized all over the world.
 Examination sessions take place 3 times a year at the Alliance française in Toronto in March, June and November.
 Currently, registration costs for the DELF are $100.00.

 Registration typically starts 2-3 weeks before the program.
-A minimum one-month deposit is required to secure a spot in one of our classes.
-In case of low registration or last-minute withdrawals, a class may be canceled and full refunds will be offered.
+A one-month deposit is required to secure a spot in one of our classes.
+In case of low registration or last-minute withdrawals, a class may be canceled and full refunds will be issued.